anhlh2311/daml-exchange/README.md

 ## Project Overview

-This project demonstrates a token exchange platform built with DAML smart contracts, a NestJS backend, and a React frontend (coming soon).
+This project demonstrates a token exchange platform built with DAML smart contracts, a NestJS backend, and a Next.js frontend.

 ## Architecture

 - **DAML Smart Contracts**: Core business logic for token creation, transfer, and exchange
 - **NestJS Backend**: REST API for interacting with the DAML ledger via JSON API
-- **React Frontend**: User interface for token management (coming soon)
+- **Next.js Frontend**: User interface for token management with Tailwind CSS styling

 ## Installation